When to See an Eye Doctor

 We all know that getting regular eye exams is important.
 Adults should undergo an eye exam at least once every two years, though your optometrist may recommend you come visit more often.
-Here are 15 signs that you should make an appointment with your eye doctor.

 If you get anything in your eyes such as grit, dirt, chemicals, or a large object you should seek immediate medical attention.
 For chemicals or small bits of debris, you should flush your eyes out with cool, clear water for at least fifteen minutes.
 Hopefully, this will remove the chemicals or debris from your eye before they can cause further damage.